andrewjacobson5/secureFTP/README.md

 1. A database isn’t necessary; using files, YAML, or JSON will suffice.
 Assume each user has a small number of contacts.
 2. Utilize information generated in Milestone 2 to ensure that contact information remains confidential and intact.
 Protect against unauthorized access or tampering by malicious users.

+**Milestone 4 - Listing Contacts**

+This module allows the program to list a users contacts.

+File updates:

+menu_options = help options when the user successfully logsin - ADD, LIST, EXIT functions are usable.

+contacts.py = adds a new contact to the current user logged in, can list them too.

+mutual_cert.py = SSL certificates for login, sign up security.

+main.py = main file, runs the code, garbage collection

+presence_server.py = keeps track of users that are online.

 ---

 # Data Security Layers: